hpi-schul-cloud/end-to-end-tests/README.md

-adminLogin                  tests the login with an admin account teacherLogin                tests the login with a teacher account pupilLogin                  tests the login with a pupil account search                      example test utilizing a duckDuckGo search
+adminLogin                  tests the login with an admin account teacherLogin                tests the login with a teacher account pupilLogin                  tests the login with a pupil account wrongPasswordLogin          tests the login with a wrong password search                      example test utilizing a duckDuckGo search
 ```